 - Do they assess the content based on standard guidelines of journalism?

 - Do they offer recommendations on best practices and search engine optimization?

 - Do they provide feedback and content analysis?

 Hours available: You may need to consider what time they operate.
-Do they assist you outside their office hours in case needed?
-If you are facing a crisis, can they help you during those times.
-You may want to check if they have a staff who is ready to answer inquiries and offer help 24 x 7.
+Do they assist you outside their office hours in case required?
+If you are facing a crisis, can they help you during those times?
+You may want to check if they have a staff ready to answer inquiries and offer help 24 x 7.

 When making a decision, make sure that you have a clear goal.
-Always have a goal set in your mind, and what your desired result should be.
-Setting up your goals from the very start helps in assessing your campaign and distribution.
+Always have a plan set in your mind and what your desired result should be.
+Setting up your dreams from the start helps assess your campaign and distribution.